mmmarinho/ROS2_Tutorial/docs/source/workspace_setup.rst

 given that we have an empty workspace, no surprise here.

-The folders :code:`build`, :code:`install`, and :code:`log` have been generated automatically by colcon.
+The folders :code:`build`, :code:`install`, and :code:`log` have been generated automatically by :program:`colcon`.
 The project structure becomes as follows.

 .. code-block:: console
    :emphasize-lines: 3,4,5